benincasantonio/react-langchain/README.md

 - Uses Ollama with Phi-4 as the LLM
 - Custom callback handler to display prompts and responses
 - Example tool implementation (`get_text_length`)
+- LangSmith integration for tracing and debugging

+## LangSmith Integration

+This project includes integration with [LangSmith](https://smith.langchain.com/), which provides tracing, monitoring, and evaluation capabilities for LangChain applications:

+- **Tracing**: Track and visualize the execution of your agent's reasoning steps
+- **Debugging**: Easily identify issues with your agent's reasoning process
+- **Performance Monitoring**: Analyze latency, token usage, and other metrics

+To use LangSmith, you need to:

+1. Create a LangSmith account at https://smith.langchain.com/
+2. Get your API key from the LangSmith dashboard
+3. Configure the environment variables in your `.env` file

 ## Requirements

 - Python 3.8+
 - Ollama running locally with the Phi-4 model
+- LangSmith account (for tracing and debugging)

 ## Installation